virtusize/virtusize.github.io/README.md

 ## Release

 - Bump the version in setup.py
-- Move the changes from "NEXT RELEASE" to the same version
+- Create a headline for the changes from "NEXT RELEASE" with the same version
 - Commit and push to develop

-Then: to generate the docs and push them to the master branch on Github do:
+- Generate the docs and push them to the master branch on Github:

     make gh-pages

+- Create a new release on Github with the changes that were made

 ## Development build